tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 ## Mo' data, mo' problems

-Kinda (and not to say I'd ever ask for less data).
-But you know what I'm getting at...
+*(Kinda and not to say you'd ever ask for less data.
+But you know what I'm getting at...)*

 Imagine a client comes at you with a business question and hands you all the data you'll need to solve it.
 Is it ever sparkling clean and free of errors (typographical, erroneous sensor values, data omission or other)?

-**NO!**

-It's such a given it's nearly a cliché to even bring up here, but the fact of the matter is you will always spend a significant amount of time cleaning your data, and the more features you have, the more time you'll spend on data cleansing tasks.
+**NO!** Even when the data has been used for modeling before, you'll generally spend a significant amount of time cleaning your data, and the more features you have, the more time you'll spend on data cleansing tasks.

 Let's say you're given the following dataset (the "adult data set" [available on the UCI repo](https://archive.ics.uci.edu/ml/datasets/Adult); ~3.8MB):